menu

 These are a few popular backpacking routes and destinations in the Maroon Bells-Snowmass Wilderness that require an overnight permit obtained in advance:

-Planning On Parking at the Maroon Lake Trailhead?
+Planning on Parking at the Maroon Lake Trailhead?

 Maroon Lake is a popular starting point for the Four Pass Loop and other backpacking trips in the Maroon Bells-Snowmass Wilderness.
 Overnight parking at Maroon Lake is pretty limited.
 However, since permits are also now limited, it’s easier to get a reservation than it has been in the past.